Concordium/concordium-node-sdk-js/packages/nodejs/READMEV2.md

 -    revealedAttributes: A list of attributes that should be revealed.
 Note that this can be left empty.
 -    credNumber: The index of the credential for the identity.
 This is used to create the credential id, and cannot be reused for the same identity.

-If you can provide the seedPhrase used for the identity, use `createCredentialTransactionV1`, which uses that and the identity index and network identitfier.
+If you can provide the seedPhrase used for the identity, use `createCredentialTransaction`, which uses that and the identity index and network identitfier.
-Otherwise you can use `createCredentialTransactionV1NoSeed`, which requires the:
+Otherwise you can use `createCredentialTransactionNoSeed`, which requires the:
   -  idCredSec
   -  prfKey
   -  signature retrievel randomness